Azure/fta-customerfacingapps/digital-marketing/articles/wordpress-on-azure-web-apps.md

   ![Screenshot](media/wordpress-on-azure-web-apps/wp-26.png)

 ### Importing the MySQL database
 * Now export your MySQL database.
 You can use tools like phpMyAdmin (web interface) or MySQL WorkBench.
 For example: phpMyAdmin is offered as an Azure Web App site **Extension**.
-You can install this and use it to export your MySQL db
+It comes preinstalled if you created the WordPress site from the gallery as explained in the beginning, otherwise you can install it and use it to export your MySQL database.

   ![Screenshot](media/wordpress-on-azure-web-apps/wp-27.png)
 * Next step: import your MySQL database.
 Again you can use tools like phpMyAdmin (web interface) or MySQL WorkBench.
 From phpMyAdmin, go to the Import tab, select the MySQL file you exported in the previous step and click Go.